NTX-McGill/NeuroTechX-McGill-2019/README.md

 ![](/figures/Fig2.jpg)

 Medical grade Ten20 EEG conductive paste was used to secure four passive gold cup electrodes directly onto the scalp of the user.
-The four electrodes used to collect MI data were placed along the sensorimotor cortex according to the 10/20 System (channels C1, C2, C3 and C4), as well as two reference electrodes placed on the subject's ear lobes.
+The four electrodes used to collect motor imagery data were placed along the sensorimotor cortex according to the 10/20 System (channels C1, C2, C3 and C4), as well as two reference electrodes placed on the subject's ear lobes.
 For heart-rate detection, an electrode was placed on the left wrist.
 References and the heart-rate electrode were secured using electrical tape.
 To acquire raw EEG data, a laptop configured to OpenBCI's Cyton Biosensing 8-channel, 32-bit board was used.

 To collect training date, users were presented with a cue (right, left or rest) during which they were instructed to imagine moving their right hand or left hand, or to relax.
 Neurofeedback was provided in the form of bar plots indicating the strength of their motor imagery.